MinecraftForge/Documentation/docs/resources/server/recipes/custom.md

 `RecipeType` is responsible for defining the category or context the recipe will be used within.
 For example, if a recipe was going to be smelted in a furnace, it would have a type of `RecipeType#SMELTING`.
 Being blasted in a blast furnace would have a type of `RecipeType#BLASTING`.

-If none of the existing types match what context the recipe will be used within, then a new `RecipeType` must be [registered][nonforge].
+If none of the existing types match what context the recipe will be used within, then a new `RecipeType` must be [registered][forge].

 The `RecipeType` instance must then be returned by `Recipe#getType` in the new recipe subtype.